learning-gardens/cybernetics-club/readme.md

 This repository serves as a record and holding-place for the learning materials shared by a self-organized learning group.

+You can check out the Google Group here: https://groups.google.com/forum/#!forum/cybernetics-club

 Feel free to contribute!